-“Patient Reported Outcomes (PROs) provide essential insights into quality of surgical intervention.
+“Patient-Reported Outcomes (PROs) provide essential insights into quality of surgical intervention.
 Challenges remain in how best to use PROs and determine value.
 Minimum Clinically Important Difference (MCID) recently has become a consideration for establishing benchmarks using PROs.”

+A Note From CODE: We are pleased to welcome Paul Bruning, Executive Director of Orthopedics, and a member of AAOE.
 Read Paul’s other articles, The Real Value of Patient-Reported Outcomes, Why Executives Should Care About Patient-Reported Outcomes, and What it Will Take to Reach Transparency in Health Care.

 Another way to look at PROs and MCID is to compare these values to the cost of care.
 With bundled payments, an organization can evaluate the potential value of intervention based on PROs (quality) and total cost of care (cost).
 Creating this value index and MCID benchmarks can provide for correlations to intervention, patient value, and organizational value of intervention.
-These correlations can then be used by organizations to counsel patients on surgical intervention value, negotiate with payers on quality of care provided, benchmark against other organizations, and to improve care provided by various physicians.
+These correlations can then be used by organizations to counsel patients on surgical intervention value, negotiate with payers on quality of care provided, benchmark against other organizations, and improve the care provided by various physicians.

 Clinical pathways, built around PROs, MCID, and data analytics promote the best possible outcome and provide essential information for the education of patients.
 As data is gathered, analyzed, and synthesized for a practice: physicians, payers, administration, and patients can then adopt processes and policies to improve outcomes, decision making, and understand factors that may affect the MCID for different patient groups.
 Providing evidence-based decision support tools helps reduce risk as more organizations and providers enter into down-side risk contracts, bundled payments, and various value-based reimbursement policies.